 The ancient Indian sages who wrote Ayurveda created it as the system based on how to live your life for optimal health and wellbeing.
 Unbelievably, the Ayurvedic texts have profound wisdom that scientists today are only beginning to discover.

-They knew that the start of every illness begins in the gut.
-They knew that our happiness was related to our digestive system.
+They knew that the start of every illness begins in the gut; and that our happiness was related to our digestive system.
 They knew we each were born with different body types and have to eat accordingly.
-They knew the way we eat must change according to the season and our climate.
+Also, They knew the way we eat must change according to the season and our climate.
 They wrote entire textbooks on how to cure through herbs, spices and most importantly diet.
 In fact, they knew that the word “disease” actually means “dis-ease” of the mind and body.

 Ayurveda is the Vedic system developed specifically for healing purposes.
 There is no other Vedic system of health besides from Ayurveda.
 Yoga, on the other hand, is the Vedic system of spiritual awareness or sadhana.